dsfsi/masakhane-web/README.md

 ## Citing the project
 **On a visualisation/notebook/webapp:**

-> Data Science for Social Impact Research Group @ University of Pretoria, Masakhane NLP, *Masakhane WEB - A Machine Translation Web Platform for Solely African Languages* Available on: [https://github.com/dsfsi/masakhane-web](https://github.com/dsfsi/masakhane-web).
+> Data Science for Social Impact Research Group @ University of Pretoria, Masakhane NLP, *Masakhane WEB - A Machine Translation Web Platform for African Languages* Available on: [https://github.com/dsfsi/masakhane-web](https://github.com/dsfsi/masakhane-web).

 **In a publication**